tjfinney/ANTTV.code/README.md

 and others are distance matrices (showing distances between pairs of witnesses calculated with the simple matching distance).

-## Command chains
+## Function chains

-Analysis is performed by stringing together a chain of commands using the `|>` pipe operator:
+Analysis is performed by stringing together a chain of functions using the `|>` pipe operator:

     ## input data frame, do data reduction, do distance matrix, do classical scaling